 This course will provide advanced clinical education, training, experience, and patient care.
-It will include instruction, supervision, and evaluation of students in the field of echocardiography.
-Emphasis will be placed on improving accuracy, speed and proficiency of the student's skills.
-(16 clinical hours/week) Prerequisites: ECHO 2470, ECHO 2471; Corequisite: ECHO 2472
+It will include instruction, supervision, and evaluation of students in the field of non-invasive vascular technology.
+Emphasis will be placed on improving identification and quantification of pathology, accuracy, speed and proficiency of student's skills.